boutproject/BOUT-dev/manual/sphinx/user_docs/advanced_install.rst

           to ``./configure``.

-To make PETSc type what is shown in the terminal output after the configure step, something like::
+To make PETSc, type what is shown in the terminal output after the configure step, something like::

     $ make PETSC_DIR=$HOME/petsc-3.19.0 PETSC_ARCH=arch-linux2-cxx-debug all